Xinyue-qin/project_pri/Work progression.md

 ## Progression on project in last week:
 1. I have deployed the fast downwards on the computer, with its accompanying tools (VAL, report generating…);
 2. I worked to be more familiar with PDDL syntax;
-3. I have given the prompt (NL instruction, PDDL domain predicates) to Gemma3 and Devstral, and asked them to generate action;
+3. I have given the prompt (NL instruction, PDDL domain predicates) to Gemma3 and Devstral, and asked them to generate action:

 **Prompt**:
 Given a description of an action in some domain, convert it to Planning Domain Definition Language (PDDL) action.
 You may only use the allowed predicates for each action.
 Allowed Predicates: - (handempty) : the hand is empty. - (holding ?x - block): block x is held. - (clear ?x - block): block x is clear. - (on ?x - block ?y - block) : block x is on block y. - (ontable ?x - block): block x is on the table.
 Input: The action, “put-down” will have the hand put down a block.
 PDDL Action:

-**Result of devstral**: (ollama run devstral)
+**Result of devstral**:

 Sure!
 Here's how you can define the "put-down" action in PDDL using the allowed predicates: